GatorGauge/GatorGauge/README.md

 ### Out

 Folder to place all of the downloaded repositories inside of.
-Defaults to current directory and names the repository the project name.
+Defaults to a directory named 'repos' which will be created upon running the get command.

 ## Execution

 ### Requirements

-To get requirements, use the command
+To get requirements, use the command:

 ```
 pip3 install --user -r requirements.txt